Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 #### The repository is taken as a basis: [WongKinYiu/yolov7 (github.com)](https://github.com/WongKinYiu/yolov7 "WongKinYiu/yolov7 (github.com)")

 I will show by my example what needs to be done to run a trained yolov7 network on a custom dataset with custom classes.
+I advise you to perform all actions in a virtual environment, however, this is not necessary.

 ## 1. Preparing data for training

+To begin with, I advise you to create a folder with your training files in the folder yolov7_and_tensorrt-cpp-inference.
+I have this folder called ***our***.

 First you need to create your custom.yaml in the ***data*** folder.
 You can do this with the following commands (run in the terminal):
 ``` shell